Where Is Your Child's Safe Place?

 It's nice to have a place you know, a place you're comfortable with, a place that you walk in and you know what to expect.

 Where does your child feel connected?
 Where are they eager to learn?
 Let us know in the comment box below.
 Let's discuss.

-Let's see what happens when your child is composed and calm and open for learning as opposed to maybe they're in that emotional state after school and they're whiny and they're cranky and they're saying things you don't want to hear.
-To hear them say they're kind of in here in that emotional state.
+Let's see what happens when your child is composed and calm and open for learning as opposed to being in that emotional state after school where they're whiny and cranky and they're saying things you don't want to hear.
 They're not in a learning state.

 What we do here at Thrive is we give you enough tips to get them up to the executive state so their brain is ready to learn.